921kiyo/3d-dl/README.md

 Once Anaconda (for Python3) is installed, got to the project directory, and run

-`conda venv create -f environment.yaml`
+`conda env create -f environment.yaml`

-where "venv" is the name of your vertual environment (you could call it whatever you like), and environment.yaml includes all the packages/dependencies.
+to create an virtualenv with all dependencies specified in environment.yaml, so everyone gets the same envrionment.

 To get into the vertual environment, run